cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/11_network-policy.md

 kubectl expose pod bob
 ```

-## 2. Create another Pod, install curl and make a request to the first pod
+## 2. Create another Pod, install curl and make a request to the first Pod

 ```bash
 ## run a Pod